 Calculating academic averages for scholarships and awards

-Courses taken for Credit/D/Fail grading will be counted toward the 24-credit minimum requirement to maintain a scholarship or academic award, but not to determine eligibility for new or renewable UBC scholarships and awards.
-These are based on the weighted average of the 24 percentage-graded courses only.
+Courses taken for Credit/D/Fail grading will be counted towards the 24-credit minimum requirement to maintain a scholarship or academic award.
+They will not be used to determine your eligibility for new or renewable UBC scholarships and awards—these are based on the weighted average of the 24 percentage-graded courses only.

 Taking courses for Credit/D/Fail grading does not affect your eligibility for student loans and bursaries.